General Conformity Training Module 3.2: Emissions Calculations

 where:

-The EPA’s Compilation of Air Pollutant Emissions Factors, known as AP-42, provides a wide range of emission factors.
-The emission factors for stationary and area sources and can be accessed through EPA’s CHIEF website.
+The EPA’s Compilation of Air Pollutant Emissions Factors, known as AP-42 and WebFIRE provide emission factors for a wide range of sources, e.g., engine types and fuel types.
+The emission factors for stationary and area sources can be accessed through EPA’s CHIEF website.
 Besides providing the emission factors, AP-42 also provides information on the quality of the factors.

 In cases where emission factors are unavailable or inappropriate, the federal agency should use the best available information.
-When using data on emission factors from sources other than AP-42, the federal agency should coordinate their use of such data and supplemental material with the EPA, and state, tribe and local air quality agencies.
+When using data on emission factors from sources other than those listed above, the federal agency should coordinate their use of such data and supplemental material with the EPA, and state, Tribal, and local air quality agencies.

 In addition to the manual approach, EPA and other agencies have developed emission-estimating software that incorporates EPA emission factors.
-Some of the available software includes: MOBILE6 for on-road mobile sources, NONROAD2002a for off-road mobile sources, and EDMS airports and air bases.
+Some of the available software includes: the MOBILE program series for on-road mobile sources, the NONROAD program series for non-road mobile sources, and the FAA AEDT program series that must be used for airports and air bases.
 See mobile source emissions models for the latest information.

-Emission estimates for existing sources can also be obtained from emission test data.
-Source test information may have been collected by facilities as part of their efforts to demonstrate compliance with existing regulations.
-If such data are to be used, the federal agency should ensure that the conditions under which the data were collected represent the conditions being evaluated and the agency should coordinate the use of such data with the state or tribal air quality agency.
+Emission estimates for existing sources can also be obtained from emission test data, that is source-specific and is collected by some federal agencies or non-federal entities as part of their efforts to demonstrate compliance with existing regulations.
+If such data are to be used, the federal agency should ensure that the conditions under which the data were collected represent the conditions being evaluated and the agency should coordinate the use of such data with the state or Tribal air quality agency.

 Appendix A to this training manual provides additional information regarding emission factors and includes sample calculations from various source types.